DrChrispoper/contacts/README.md

-# Emma Contacts Challenge
+# Contacts Challenge

 # Context and goal

-I have done this application for an interview challenge for Emma.
-[Description](https://www.notion.so/React-Native-Engineering-challenge-cf7aa682c1c143d9b1bc73f17bb4f8a2)
+I have done this application as a personal challenge.

 ## Main technologies used